xSethrin/Java_Searches/README.md

 	Example: java Puzzle -v

+	Note:  This code was written in Eclipse, please remove package lines before compiling.

 OTHER:
 	If you wish to run our test method, please change the global boolean test to true.